Members' Research Service By / June 21, 2023

 © okskaz / Adobe Stock

-On 26 Avril 2023, the European Commission put forward a ‘pharmaceutical package’ to revise the EU’s pharmaceutical legislation and make medicines more available, accessible and affordable, while supporting the competitiveness and attractiveness of the EU pharmaceutical industry, with higher environmental standards.
-The package includes proposals for a new directive and a new regulation, which would replace the existing pharmaceutical legislation, including the legislation on medicines for children and for rare diseases.
-The package is completed by a communication and a Council recommendation to step up the fight against antimicrobial resistance.
-The legislative proposals are now in the hands of the co-legislators.
+On 10 April 2024, the European Parliament adopted its position at first reading on two European Commission proposals to revise the EU’s pharmaceutical legislation.
+The revision seeks to enhance the security of supply of medicines, making them more available, accessible and affordable across EU countries, while supporting the attractiveness of the EU pharmaceutical industry by fostering research and innovation.
+The ‘pharmaceutical package’ includes proposals for a new directive and a new regulation that would replace the existing pharmaceutical legislation, including the legislation on medicines for children and for rare diseases.
+The Council has not yet adopted its position.

 (A) Proposal for a regulation of the European Parliament and of the Council laying down Union procedures for the authorisation and supervision of medicinal products for human use and establishing rules governing the European Medicines Agency, amending Regulation (EC) No 1394/2007 and Regulation (EU) No 536/2014 and repealing Regulation (EC) No 726/2004, Regulation (EC) No 141/2000 and Regulation (EC) No 1901/2006.